 Syllabus: Cell Cycle and Cell Division.
 Structure of chromosome.

-Cell Division: Mitosis and its stages.
+Scope Of Syllabus: Cell cycle - Interphase (G1, S, G2) and M phase.
+Cell Division - Mitosis and its stages.
 A basic understanding of Meiosis as a reduction division (stages not required).
 Significance and major differences between mitotic and meiotic division.
+Basic structure of chromosome with elementary understanding of terms such as chromatin, chromatid, gene structure of DNA and centromere.

 Cell division is one of the most fundamental characteristics of life.
 This is the method which enables life to perpetuate generation after generation.
-This is equally true in the case of the simplest organisms like amoeba as is in the highly complex ones such as ourselves, the giant sized elephants or the tall coconut tree.
+This is equally true in the case of the simplest organisms like amoeba as is in the highly complex ones such as ourselves, the giant sized elephants or the tall cocoanut tree.
 Some of the details of cell division are slightly difficult to understand, but we have tried to make it as simple as possible.

-2 A. Structure Of Chromosomes
+2A.
+Structure Of Chromosomes

 You have learnt earlier that the most conspicuous events occurring during cell divisions are all related to chromosomes.
 The duplicated chromosomes get evenly distributed into the daughter cells during mitosis.
 Thus, all body cells that are the result of a long chain of repeated mitotic divisions, have the same type of chromosomes in the same number.
 This ensures the normal functioning of the cells and through that, the life of the organism.